richorama/AzureRunMe/README.md

 * %IPAddress% to the IP Address of this instance.

-All InputEndPoints are setup too, according to the CSDEF, by default this is:
+All InputEndPoints are setup too, according to the CSDEF, something like is:

 * %http% the port corresponding to 80
 * %telnet% the port corresponding to 23